 - Benefits - if you are drinking kombucha every day, you should feel the benefits in some way.

-You can be sure that all Kc Kombucha is traditionally brewed, stored in a fridge, contains a little sugar, but not too much, has no added sweeteners or unnecessary additives, tastes as it should, is full bodied and full strength, has no added probiotics, just what occur naturally as part of the brewing process and we always brew with a scoby, so you get all the benefits that you can, from each and every one of our Kc Kombucha bottles.
+You can be sure that all Kc Kombucha is traditionally brewed, stored in a fridge, contains a little sugar, but not too much, and has no added sweeteners or unnecessary additives.
+Kc Kombucha tastes as it should, is full bodied and full strength.
+You can rest assured that Kc Kombucha has no added probiotics, just what occur naturally as part of the brewing process.
+We always brew with a scoby, so you get all the benefits that you can, from each and every one of our Kc Kombucha bottles.